 Rio Rondo offers a selection of small beads that can be threaded onto lace (or embroidery thread) to produce a decorative silver ferruled look.

-- Flat Lace Larger beads such as Rio Rondo part #SF120 can be threaded onto 1/8 or 3/32" laces split lengthwise.
-Smaller beads can be used on these laces (however the leather may need special trimming to be thin enough) as well as on ourround lace(RL05, RL1)
+Smaller beads can be used on these laces (however the leather may need special trimming to be thin enough).

-- Round Lace Round lace is available in approx 1/2mm diameter and 1mm diameter.
-All of our beads will fit on the smaller size, but some of them are too small to fit on the 1mm diameter type.
-The width you choose to use for your project should be based on the types of beads you wish to use, the scale of the object, and the finished look you are trying to achieve.
+Round lace is available in .5mm diameter and the larger 1mm diameter.
+All of our beads will fit on the smaller size, but some of them are too small to fit on the larger 1mm size.
+The width of lace you choose to use for your project should be based on the types of beads you wish to use, the scale of the object, and the finished look you are trying to achieve.

 An awl will prove useful on occasion where you may need to open the hole of a bead a little larger so that it will slide onto the leather easier.